philipmat/ReportPreViewer/README.md

 # Report(Pre)Viewer
-Report(Pre)Viewer allows you to quickly and easily preview Microsoft .rdlc reports.
+Report(Pre)Viewer allows you to quickly and easily preview Microsoft .rdlc reports (without any coding; unless you want to).

 ## Why?
 Sure, you have the [ReportViewer Control](https://msdn.microsoft.com/en-us/library/ms251671.aspx), and I think it's great (after all this app is built on it), but you need to: